4 colorful Thanksgiving kids crafts to brighten up your table

 What you’ll need:

-- Wrapping paper (we used this black and white grid pattern, but any neutral color or pattern would work)
+- Wrapping paper (any neutral color or pattern would work)

 - Solid-color construction paper